BraxHarrison/ProjectSEEDv2/README.md

   -> Split classes up to be much smaller
   -> Added Main Menu
   -> Added dialogue system
+  -> Implemented portrait graphics for character dialogue

 Plans:

+  -> Create scenes on top of other scenes
-  -> Implement portrait graphics for character dialogue -> Rework Battle System to involve timing-based attacks and dodges -> Utilize animated sprites
+  -> Rework Battle System to involve timing-based attacks and dodges -> Utilize animated sprites